TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 4/John 4.51.md

 ---

-And as he was now going down, his servants met him, saying, that his son lived.
+As he was now going down, his servants met him and reported, saying "Your child lives!"